ceford/j4xdemos-data-jdocmanual/manuals/docs/en/jdocmanual/article-new.md

 When the New Article is committed a new entry will be created for it in the jdm_articles database table.
 An entry is made also in articles-index.txt so that the article can be included when the database is built initially.
+However, the new entry is appended to the list of articles rather than the logical place at the end of a list of headings.

 The article will disappear from the New Articles list and appear in the Articles list.